Stifael/px4ulogtests/README.md

 ### test a ulog file
 To test a specific ulog file, put that file into the `inputlog` directory.
 Make sure that only one file is present, otherwise the first file found will be chosen.
 (TODO improve how ulog files are read)

-All the tests are present in the `tests` directory.
+All the tests are in the `tests` directory.
 Tests should be split into tests that apply for any ulog file and tests that are coupled to a specific simulated test.

 To run general tests:
 ```bash
 py.test tests/test_general.py
 ```

-With the current default log, test for tilt will fails because the vehicle flipped upside down during real flight.
+With the current default log, the test for tilt will fail because the vehicle flipped during the actual flight.